ekollrack/scheduling-conflict/README.md

 Would you like to check another class? (yes/no): n

-### Important Notes
+## Important Notes
 - **Format Validation**: Please make sure to follow the specified format when entering tutoring times.
 If times are entered incorrectly, the program will prompt you to re-enter them until the format is correct.
 - **Single Day Selection**: The program is designed to handle only one day at a time per run.
 To check for conflicts on a different day, simply rerun the program.

 ### Updating Enrollment Data
-Each semester, the enrollment CSV file (`enrollment_f24.csv`) needs to be updated to reflect the current lecture schedules:
+Each semester, the enrollment CSV file (`enrollment.csv`) needs to be updated to reflect the current lecture schedules:
 1. Download the updated schedule CSV file from the university.
-2. Save it in the same directory as `main.py` with the name `enrollment_f24.csv`.
+2. Save it in the same directory as `main.py` with the name `enrollment.csv`.

 ### Contributing
 If you would like to make improvements to this program or add new features, feel free to fork this repository.